mastro35/thepythoncorner/_posts/2021-01-16-how-create-telegram-bot-in-Python.md

 It works!

-Now, we wanted to create a bot to tell the user their daily biorythm, right?
+Now, we wanted to create a bot to tell the user their daily biorhythm, right?
 This will be easy, we will use the `/start` command to get the birthday of the user as the chat starts, and then we will create a function to handle a new `/biorhythm` command to answer the user with its personal biorhythm.

-Let's start with the first part: knowing the user birthday.
+Let's start with the first part: knowing the user's birthday.

-The first things to do is to change the function that handle the `/start` command.
+The first thing to do is to change the function that handles the `/start` command.
 We will ask the user it's birthday and we will call a function to start the interaction with the user.
-To make it simple, we will ask the user the year, the month and the day they were born in.
+To make it simple, we will ask the user the year, the month, and the day they were born in.

 ```python
 # function to handle the /start command